paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-032-workforce-innovation-and-opportunity.md

   (C) *Additional requirement* — The reports on the results of such audits shall cite the law, regulation, policy, or other criteria applicable to any finding contained in the reports.

-  (D) *Rule of construction* — Nothing contained in this subchapter shall be construed so as to be inconsistent with the Inspector General Act of 1978 (5 U.S.C.
-App.) or government auditing standards issued by the Comptroller General of the United States.
+  (D) *Rule of construction* — Nothing contained in this subchapter shall be construed so as to be inconsistent with chapter 4 of title 5 or government auditing standards issued by the Comptroller General of the United States.

 **(c) Grantee information responsibilities** Each State, each local board, and each recipient (other than a subrecipient, subgrantee, or contractor of a recipient) receiving funds under this subchapter—